mattrussell2/gradescope-autograder/README.md

 ```
 Here the autograder will assume that `testset/cpp/TESTNAME.cpp` contains `main()`, and that there's a target named `TESTNAME` in `testset/makefile/Makefile` which produces an executable named `TESTNAME`; it will run `make TESTNAME`, and then `./TESTNAME`.

-### Example configuration for gerp
+### Example configuration #2
-This assignment requires students to build a program named `gerp`, which mirrors a subset of functionality from `grep`.
-The students provide their own implementations and `Makefile`.
-For this assignment, the example `testset` directory in  `assignments/gerp` is structured as follows:
+This is an example set of required files for an assignment which depends on a student-produced executable file.
+Also, it illustrates the use of canoncializer functions:
 ```
 .
 |---canonicalizers.py [file with canonicalization functions]